rafutek/music-dl/README.md

 - Clone or dowload this repository.
 - Make sure [Boost](https://www.boost.org/) and [TagLib](https://taglib.org/) libraries are installed on your system.
 On Debian, install them with `sudo apt-get install libboost-all-dev libtag1-dev`.
-- Compile and run the tests (optional)
+- Compile and run the tests (optional).
-- Install the program with `make install`.
-It will store it in your ~/.local/bin directory.
+- Install music-dl executing `make install` from src/ folder.
+It will store it in your **~/.local/bin** directory.
-- Open a new terminal and check with `music-dl -h`
+- Open a new terminal and check with `music-dl -h`.
+If the help message is not displayed, you must add **~/.local/bin** to your PATH variable.

 ## First steps